Biltmore Forest School: Biltmore Forest Fair

 In November 1908, Schenck hosted the Biltmore Forest Fair which was designed to "demonstrate the accomplishments and possibilities of scientific management and practical forestry techniques."
 The fair also recognized the tenth anniversary of Biltmore Forest School and the twentieth anniversary of private forestry at Biltmore.
-Schenck wrote personal letters to nearly 400 people, inviting them to attend to the fair.
-Along with these letters of invitation, he enclosed a 55-page illustrated booklet, A Forest Fair in the Biltmore Forest, which provided information of the forest and conservation.
+Schenck wrote personal letters to nearly 400 people, inviting them to attend the fair.
+Along with these letters of invitation, he enclosed a 55-page illustrated booklet, A Forest Fair in the Biltmore Forest, which provided information about the forest and conservation.
 The 50 to 100 attendees included botanists, foresters, furniture manufacturers, lumbermen, and university professors.

 The three-day festival ran from November 26–29, exhibiting forestry practices taught at the school and providing lessons in logging operations, planting techniques, seed regeneration, and soil composition.
 Schenck guided attendees on forest plantation tours.
 Guests also toured Biltmore Estate's nurseries.
 The fair showcased Schenck's forestry and conservation practices and resulted in various newspaper articles.
 American Lumberman magazine wrote that the festival was the beginning of a new “epic in American forestry.”

 Legacy

 Despite the school's short existence, it laid the foundation for American forestry education.
-Schenck's theories of sustainable forestry greatly influenced the field, remaining important long after his death in 1955.
+Schenck's theories of sustainable forestry greatly influenced the field, remaining important long after he died in 1955.
 Graduates of the Biltmore Forest School became the first generation of American professional foresters.
 Instructor Homer D. House estimated that 25 of its students became well known in American forestry.

-The Biltmore Forest School's first reunion was in Wilmington, Delaware after World War I. The was followed by several reunions in New York City, the last one taking place in the 1930s In May 1950, the alumni of Biltmore Forest School had a reunion at the George Vanderbilt Hotel in Asheville, North Carolina.
+The Biltmore Forest School's first reunion was in Wilmington, Delaware, after World War I. This was followed by several reunions in New York City, the last one taking place in the 1930s In May 1950, the alumni of Biltmore Forest School had a reunion at the George Vanderbilt Hotel in Asheville, North Carolina.
 They toured Schenck's pine plantations on the Biltmore Estate, a had a barbecue at Pink Beds and held an event at Lake Logan clubhouse of the Champion Paper and Fibre Company.
 They also placed a commemorative tablet called "The Plymouth Rock of Forestry" at the site of the former schoolhouse and planted three pine trees in memory of Schenck.
 The plaque reads: “In memory of Carl Alwin Schenck, 1867-1955.
-This memorial forest is dedicated to honor a great teacher and founder of the Biltmore Forest School, the first school of forestry in the new world.
+This memorial forest is dedicated to honor a great teacher and founder of the Biltmore Forest School, the first school of forestry in the New World.
 His ashes have been spread here among the trees he loved."
 The event drew 36 alumni from seventeen states.
-Dr. Hans Schenck, Schenck's nephew from Germany, brought hand-carved reunion emblems for each alumni.
+Dr. Hans Schenck, Schenck's nephew from Germany, brought hand-carved reunion emblems for each alumnus.